sanjP10/describe-cloudformation-change-sets/README.md

 }
 ```

-You can restrict this down to specific stacks if desired, please not Ids of change-sets are randomly generated, so you will require a wildcard,`*`, somewhere in your resource expression
+You can restrict this down to specific stacks if desired, please not Ids of change-sets are randomly
+generated, so you will require a wildcard,`*`, somewhere in your resource expression.

+**Note:** `DeleteStack` is required because if `CreateChangeSet` is called a second time on a stack
+that's never been deployed with resources and the state is `REVIEW_IN_PROGRESS` it will fail.

+This action checks for the number of deployed resources and this state,
+if it is the resources is `0` and the state is in `REVIEW_IN_PROGRESS` we will delete teh stack.

 ## Usage